-For three years from 2010 to 2013 Ross was an Artistic Associate with Naked Empire Bouffon Company, which is the only performance company in the United States solely dedicated to the research and performance of the obscure form of satirical physical theatre called Bouffon.
-In 2010 he took a Bouffon Intensive with Master Teacher Dodi DiSanto in Washington DC and went on to study the form in greater depth with Master Teacher Giovanni Fusetti in Boulder, Colorado that same year.
+From 2010 to 2013, Ross was an Artistic Associate with Naked Empire Bouffon Company, which at the time was the only performance company in the United States dedicated to the research and performance of the obscure form of satirical physical theatre called Bouffon.
+In 2010 he took a Bouffon Intensive course with Master Teacher Dodi DiSanto in Washington DC and went on to study the form in greater depth with Master Teacher Giovanni Fusetti in Boulder, Colorado.
 This is where he developed what became his first solo bouffon show with Naked Empire called Apocalyptika, a satirical romp that takes a sledgehammer to the convenient stories we tell ourselves about how our world will end.
 The first full-length version of Apocalyptika was performed in the International Home Theatre Festival in March of 2011 and was featured in Nicole Gluckstern’s column, The Performant, in the San Francisco Bay Guardian.

-Ross has worked extensively as an actor, most recently with the site specific classical theatre company We Players.
-He played Guildenstern and Marcellus in their critically-acclaimed production of Hamlet on Alcatraz, and various roles in the Odyssey on Alma (which was performed on a historic scow schooner boat) and the Odyssey on Angel Island (an epic, 5-hour, island-wide production).
+Ross has worked extensively with the site-specific classical theatre company We Players.
+He played Guildenstern and Marcellus in their critically-acclaimed production of Hamlet on Alcatraz, and various roles in the Odyssey on Alma (which was performed on a historic scow schooner boat) and the Odyssey on Angel Island (an epic, five-hour, island-wide production).

-Ross was voted one of the 11 Bay Area Artists to watch in 2013 by the SF Weekly and was awarded the Titan Award for Actors from Theatre Bay area in 2012.
+Ross was voted one of the 11 Bay Area Artists to watch in 2013 by the SF Weekly and received the Titan Award for Actors from Theatre Bay Area in 2012.
+Before moving to California, Ross acted professionally in Chicago for three years for companies such as Eclipse Theatre Company and Redmoon.
 He holds a BFA in Performing Arts from Savannah College of Art & Design, and is a graduate of the Professional Training Program at Dell’Arte International School of Physical Theatre, as well as the Professional Acrobatic Program at the San Francisco Circus Center.